brycehanscomb/brycehanscomb.com/pages/how-to-make-a-testable-user-interface.md

 as changes to code)
 * Can run existing test suites locally before any changes leave dev's machine

-Remember: code from different technologies, projects and developers can live together, but it [doesn't all have to be deployed together](https://devchat.tv/adv-in-angular/aia-256-debunking-monorepo-myths-with-victor-savkin/).
+Remember that code from different technologies, projects and developers can live together, but it [doesn't all have to be deployed together](https://devchat.tv/adv-in-angular/aia-256-debunking-monorepo-myths-with-victor-savkin/).

 ## Don't let unrelated errors hinder a specific test